 A simple blood test is all it takes to check your triglyceride levels.
 If they're too high, you can get them back under control, often by changing your daily habits.

 If you already know that your triglyceride levels are too high, the actions you take now might even save your life.

 Triglycerides and Blood Sugar

 Having high triglycerides could be a sign that you’re becoming insulin-resistant, which means your body isn’t using insulin (a hormone that controls blood sugar) properly.

 When insulin doesn’t do its job, glucose can't get into your cells.
-That raises your blood sugar levels, which can lead to type 2 diabetes.
+That raises your blood sugar levels, which can lead to pre-diabetes and, eventually, type 2 diabetes.